Archive for the 'Announcements' Category

 Like all our activities, we depend on volunteers to make them happen.
 We need people to help with the following:

 – food preparation on Sat. evening Oct.
 11th

 – cleanup starting at 2PM

 This is a great opportunity to meet other members of the Association.
 If you can help with any of these tasks, please contact Curt Nehring at firstname.lastname@example.org.

+Admission to the BBQ is free for paid-up members.
+Guests (including spouses) are $10 each.
 The menu this year includes salmon, steak, chicken, shrimp skewers, baked beans, green salad, potato salad, and dessert.

 We also hope to have several aircraft on display.
 This is always a very popular event but it does take some advance planning.
 If you have an aircraft that you’d like to display, please send an email to email@example.com.

 Carl Turner was a CFI hired in 1968 by Bob Lane at West Bay Aviation at San Carlos Airport.

 Carl is trying to contact Doug Bergwall, Glen Simmons, OJ Gude, Joe Eke, Neil Mahall and any other CFI’s from around that time.
 Gladys was the scheduler and receptionist.